1 9 8 1 – 1 9 8 2 (USA)

 NBC bought this series without a pilot or even a script.
 What they did have was a Living Legend (Gunsmoke‘s James Arness) and a concept.

-Arness played former police detective Jim McClain who had been retired for 13 years due to a leg injury.
+Arness played former San Pedro Police Department detective Jim McClain who had been retired for 13 years due to a leg injury.
 Then his best friend and fishing partner Sid Lammon was brutally murdered.
 And what were the police doing about it?
 Zip.

 So the ex-cop, now aged 52, rejoined the force and found himself teamed up with 30-year-old by-the-book detective Harry Gates (Marshall Colt) whom he didn’t like too much.
 The feeling was mutual.

 This promising duo reported to Lieutenant Ed DeNisco (George DiCenzo) and chased crooks in San Pedro, a Los Angeles port with rough waterfront bars and colourful ethnic neighbourhoods.